-Operations in South East Asia are run from our Regional Office in Cambodia.
-The GWHF Research and Development Center is located in Kampong Chhang, a province north of Phnom Penh.
-We share grounds with the Cambodian Mine Action Center’s (CMAC) world-class Mine-Action Training Center, and the highly acclaimed Explosive Harvesting System (EHS).
+Operations in Cambodia are run from our Regional Office in Phnom Penh.
+The GWHF Applied Technology Training Center (ATTC) is located in Kampong Chhnang, a province north of Phnom Penh.
+We share grounds with the Cambodian Mine Action Center (CMAC) Technical Institute of Mine Action, and the highly acclaimed Explosive Harvesting Program (EHP) production facility.
+Also based in Kampong Chhnang is the CMAC Salvage Dive team.

-This top of the range facility has produced some of our most ground-breaking innovations, including the Explosive Harvesting System and our Mobile Cutting System .
-It is also where we turn old bombs into inert training aids – a critical tool for organisations teaching de-mining and UXO disposal.
+This top of the range facility has produced some of our most ground-breaking innovations, including the Explosive Harvesting System and our Mobile Cutting System.
+It is also where we turn old bombs into inert training aids – a critical tool for organizations teaching de-mining and UXO disposal.

 United States of America